God’s timing is perfect. If you’re a Christian, chances are you’ve heard this phrase in a church sermon.

 His guidance in our life might come late for what we want or expect, but His timing is perfect none-the-less.

 Don’t let this simple phrase fool you.
-God’s timing doesn’t mean that your timing is worthless, nor does it mean there’s no reason to respect our time and schedule.
+God’s timing doesn’t mean that your timing is worthless, nor does it mean there’s no reason to respect time and a schedule.

 It simply means that God knows all and things occur in His perfect time, not ours.
 We still need to work hard and focus on improving our faith!

-Let’s take a closer look at this common phrase!
+Let’s take a closer look at this common phrase, God’s timing is perfect.

 Is God’s Timing Always Perfect For Us